DDG-1000 Zumwalt / DD(X)

-On 07 April 2006 the Navy announced that the first DD(X) destroyer will be designated DDG 1000.
+On 07 April 2006 the Navy announced that the first DD(X) destroyer is designated DDG 1000.
 As the lead ship in the class, it will also be named in honor of former Chief of Naval Operations (CNO) Adm.
 Elmo R. "Bud" Zumwalt, Jr. Zumwalt was appointed Chief of Naval Operations in 1970.
 As the youngest man ever to serve as CNO, Zumwalt cemented an acclaimed reputation as a visionary leader and thoughtful reformer.
 July 4, 2000, then-President Bill Clinton celebrated Zumwalt's accomplishments and memory with the naming of the class and lead ship shortly after the admiral's passing in Durham, N.C., Jan.
 2, 2000.
 Zumwalt was born in San Francisco in 1920 and grew up in Tulare, Calif.
 He was a cum laude graduate of the U.S. Naval Academy in 1942.

 As CNO, Zumwalt initiated wide-ranging reforms in a dramatic effort to revitalize the Navy.
 Time magazine hailed Zumwalt as "the Navy's most popular leader since World War II."
 As the Navy's senior officer, he increased the warfighting capabilities of the dwindling U.S. fleet by outfitting remaining ships with more efficient and sophisticated weapons.
 He retired in 1974.
 In 1996, he took over as chairman of the board of the U.S. Navy Memorial Foundation.
 In addition to numerous decorations received from the U.S. Navy, including the Navy Distinguished Service Medal (three awards), the Legion of Merit (two awards) and Bronze Star with combat "V," he received decorations and awards from a number of foreign countries.
 In 1998, Zumwalt was awarded the Presidential Medal of Freedom for his service to the United States.